REPORT

 A note card with the words “is this meeting really necessary?” because meetings are common distractions in the workplace.

-Distractions are hard to avoid at work – whether your employees come into an office or work remotely.
-But distractions undermine productivity and hinder office goals.
-From digital interruptions to physical disturbances, the modern workplace is filled with obstacles that can pull employees away from their tasks and impede their focus.
+Office distractions are hard to avoid, whether your employees come into an office or work remotely.
+But they undermine productivity and hinder goals.
+From digital interruptions to physical disturbances, the modern workplace is filled with obstacles pulling employees away from tasks and impeding focus.

 As a manager, business owner or leader, it’s important to understand the impact of distractions on productivity and find ways to minimize them for your staff.
-In this post, we’ll talk about common workplace distractions and ways you can manage them.
+In this post, we’ll talk about common workplace distractions and ways to minimize them.

 The impact of workplace distractions on productivity

-It’s no secret distractions have a significant negative impact on productivity.
-Being distracted affects your ability to focus, increasing the amount of time it takes to complete work and reducing your ability to be productive.
+It’s no secret distractions significantly impact productivity.
+They negatively affect your ability to focus, increasing how long it takes to complete work and reducing your ability to perform your best.

 • Keep them from performing as well as they should (54%)